 - The milk can be stored in a glass jar and kept in the fridge for up to around 2 weeks.

 Coconut flour is made from the solid remnants left over after making coconut milk.
+It is another great addition to a Candida diet, and is perfect for baking foods like coconut bread and coconut flour crackers.

 When coconut milk is made, some solid pieces are left over after the final straining process.
 After a while, these solids turn to flakes and, if they are baked and then blended, the result is a white, powdery substance that is used as flour.